 With the free offer, you cannot use a custom domain name and must choose a subdomain, such as mysite.wordpress.com.

-This is not optimal from a SEO point of view, and it’s better to use a custom domain name (you can do so with WordPress.org).
+This is not the best from an SEO point of view, and it’s better to use a custom domain name (you can do so with WordPress.org).

-Secondly, you can’t use a SEO plugin to optimize precisely your on-page SEO.
-For instance, you can only use Yoast SEO if you subscribe to the Business offer.
+Then, you can’t use an SEO plugin to optimize precisely your on-page SEO.
+For instance, you can only use Yoast SEO if you subscribe to the Business plan.

-Another plus that you only find with the Business Plan is the integration with Google Analytics, which provides access to more advanced statistics.
+Another plus that you only find with the Premium, Business and eCommerce plans is the integration with Google Analytics, which provides access to more advanced statistics.